-“Adams County is a special place and nothing made that more evident this past year than the overwhelming support we received from the community – especially during such a difficult time,” said United Way of Adams County executive director Jeremy Wingerter.
-“Despite the challenges we all face, the needs of our community and our valued partner agencies remain.
-In these still uncertain times we hope Quincy and Adams County joins us in helping to provide the funding needed for the children and families we serve.”
+“Adams County is a special place and the overwhelming support we've received from the community these past few years shows that,” said United Way of Adams County CEO Jeremy Wingerter.
+“Despite the challenges we continue to face, the needs of our community and our valued partner agencies remain.
+We hope Quincy and Adams County join us in helping to provide the funding needed for the children and families we serve each day.”

-“A successful United Way campaign means people in Adams County are given access to the same opportunities as everyone else,” said 2021 campaign chairperson Chuck Scholz.
-“This year is critical in so many ways and we’re hoping to keep our promise to those we serve by meeting and exceeding our goal.
-With everyone’s help, we know we can have another successful year and support those vital services we invest in every year.”
+“A successful United Way campaign means people in Adams County are given access to the same opportunities as everyone else,” said 2022 campaign chairperson Brooke Stokes.
+“Each year is critical - this year especially - in so many ways.
+We’re hoping to keep our promise to those we serve by meeting and exceeding our goal.
+With everyone’s help, we know we can.”

 Throughout its 84-year history, United Way has been connecting people and resources to meet the needs of others.
 We are the bridge to new opportunities as we focus on ensuring children and youth are on track for success in school, encouraging work readiness and financial stability, and increasing access to vital health services.

 Through generous support by companies and individuals across Adams County, United Way supports 28 partner agency programs, numerous county-wide initiatives and community support services.
 United Way and its partners impact over 34,000 people each year – roughly 46% of all residents in Adams County.
 Teams of campaign volunteers reach out to area businesses, professionals and individuals to share how United Way approaches community investment, strengthens non-profit partner agencies, leverages state/federal dollars and ultimately impacts lives of children and adults.